starkandwayne-attic/starkandwayne.github.com/_posts/2012-11-13-bare-minimum-cloud-foundry-staging-an-app.md

 This token is replaced by the DEA when it unpacks the staged tarball to use the runtime selected for the application.
 In this example, this might be the ruby executable for either the `ruby18` or `ruby19` runtimes.

+## Staging as a service

+This staging code is not run within the DEA, nor is it run within the public API (called the Cloud Controller).
+It is its own service within a running Cloud Foundry installation.

+We can fetch the Cloud Foundry [stager service source code](https://github.com/cloudfoundry/stager):

+{% highlight bash %}
+git clone git://github.com/cloudfoundry/stager.git
+cd stager
+bundle
+cd ..
+{% endhighlight %}

+It is `stager` (distributed also as a rubygem `vcap_stager`) that uses the `StagingPlugin` library demonstrated above.

+Like the DEA, the stager uses NATS to communicate.
+So let's start `nats-server` and our stager.

+{% highlight bash %}
+$ nats-server &
+$ env BUNDLE_GEMFILE=./stager/Gemfile ./stager/bin/stager -c config/stager.yml
+["Starting nats-server version 0.4.28 on port 4222"] [2012-11-13 17:08:57.317744] vcap.stager.server INFO -- Subscribed to staging
+[2012-11-13 17:08:57.319005] vcap.stager.server INFO -- Server running
+{% endhighlight %}

+What is `config/stager.yml`?

+{% highlight yaml %}
+---
+logging:
+  level: debug2
+pid_filename: /tmp/staging-apps-in-cloudfoundry/stager/stager.pid
+nats_uri: nats://127.0.0.1:4222
+max_staging_duration: 120
+max_active_tasks: 10
+queues: ['staging']
+secure: false
+{% endhighlight %}

+Above we are running one stager.
+You can run multiple stagers within Cloud Foundry.
+Each of them watches a NATS queue `staging` (configuration `queues` above) and pops the requests off into an internal thread pool (configuration `max_active_tasks` sets the thread pool size, if you're into optimizations based on the RAM & CPU of server running the stager).

+That is, we can tell a stager to stage an application in preparation for deploying it to a DEA by publishing a message to NATS on a queue 'staging'.

+## Stager client library

+To submit a request to a stager:

+{% highlight ruby %}
+request = {
+  "app_id"       => app.id,
+  "properties"   => app.staging_task_properties,
+  "download_uri" => dl_uri,
+  "upload_uri"   => ul_hdl.upload_uri,
+}

+NATS.request('staging', request.to_json) do |result|
+  output = JSON.parse(result)
+end
+{% endhighlight %}

+There is also a Ruby/Event Machine/Fibers client library available for submitting requests to stagers called [stager-client](https://github.com/cloudfoundry/stager-client).
+It takes the same `request` Hash as above.

+## Footnotes

-<p name="#footer-add-instances">(1) I don't agree with this terminology in Cloud Foundry.
+<p name="footer-add-instances">(1) I don't agree with this terminology in Cloud Foundry.
 When you add "instances" to a running application, you are actually adding running processes.
 If you've used Heroku, this is akin to adding dynos.
 To me, "instances" means virtual machines or servers.
 In Cloud Foundry, it means "processes of your app".
 In future Cloud Foundry, it will be a Linux container running an application process.</p>